Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART)

 The Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART) was authorized by the Adam Walsh Child Protection and Safety Act of 2006.
 The SMART Office assists with implementation of the Sex Offender Registration and Notification Act and provides assistance to criminal justice professionals across the entire spectrum of sex offender management activities needed to ensure public safety.SMART Website

-Dawn Doran serves as the Acting Director of the SMART Office for the U.S. Department of Justice, Office of Justice Programs.
-Ms. Doran's responsibilities include working with the Director and staff to administer the standards for the Sex Offender Registration and Notification Act (SORNA) for the fifty states, five principal U.S. territories, the District of Columbia, and approximately 170 tribes.
+Dawn Doran serves as the acting Director of the SMART Office for the U.S. Department of Justice, Office of Justice Programs.
+Ms. Doran's responsibilities include working with the staff and federal partners to administer the standards for the Sex Offender Registration and Notification Act (SORNA) for the 50 states, five principal U.S. territories, the District of Columbia and approximately 160 tribes.
 Ms. Doran also provides training and technical assistance on matters related to sex offender registration, notification and other sex offender management issues to the SORNA jurisdictions as well as to national, state and local government entities and advocacy organizations.

 Ms. Doran formerly served NDAA as Interim Program Manager of the National Juvenile Justice Prosecution Center, where she oversaw the development of the first Jumpstart resource training manual for newly assigned juvenile prosecutors.
 She also served as the Senior Attorney and Acting Director of the National Traffic Law Center, where she was responsible for creating a new program entitled Protecting Lives, Saving Futures.